PrinceNiyonshuti/shopping-cart/README.md

 - maintaining the state of the components when you add or delete new data
 - handle price and cart size data on navbar
 - render data without reloading app
+- rendering cart summary and product frequency
+- deploying on netlify sometimes it doesn't read the json server

 ## Findings